Eco Church at St Andrew's

 Community and global engagement

 The points scored contribute towards a bronze, silver or gold award.
 Several churches in our local area have enrolled in this programme; some have already received their bronze award.
+You can read all the survey questions here

-Using the online survey as a guide, St Andrew’s proposes to make a number of key changes in the ways that it operates to become more sustainable and ‘environmentally friendly’ as part of our Christian discipleship.
+Using the online survey as a guide, St Andrew’s has made a number of key changes in the ways that it operates to become more sustainable and ‘environmentally friendly’ as part of our Christian discipleship.
 Acts such as reviewing where food for our meals come from, what energy supplier we use, how we pray and how we teach our children about environmental issues and our stewardship of God’s earth encourage us to perceive ourselves as part of nature and not separate from it.
 Supporting each other in making such small positive changes is vital and helps to remind us that we should

 “Never doubt that a small group of thoughtful, committed citizens can change the world; indeed, it's the only thing that ever has.”
 Margaret Mead